You must have the following information upon your consultation appointment

 What are the costs of consultation and procedures?

-Please note Dr Kwon only works in the private sector.
+Please note: Dr Kwon operates solely in private hospitals.

 What is Endoscopy (Gastroscopy and Colonoscopy)?

 Gastroscopy is a procedure in which a flexible tube with a “video camera” at the tip is passed through the oesophagus, stomach and first part of the small bowel.
 It permits these areas to be inspected as well as specialised procedures such as biopsies, polypectomy, diathermy and dilations to be performed.